santiagoGuastavino/pimienta-y-sal/README.md

 ---

 *Template engine: ejs.*
-*Both HTML & CSS were given as is.*
+*Both HTML & CSS were provided as is.*